 To mark the Queen’s platinum jubilee, items on display relate to her coronation in 1953.
 Other material relates to the Church and other denominations and faiths, with exhibits illustrating relations with Roman Catholicism and items on Jewish history, including Hebrew manuscripts.
 There is also material relating to the Church and race, including material on the civil rights movement, and the first British Black Bishop, Wilfred Wood.

-The exhibition runs from 25 April 2022 to 2 August 2022, 9.30am to 5pm, Monday to Friday.
-No booking is necessary and the there is no charge.
-A small selection of items from the exhibition is displayed below.
+This exhibition ran from 25 April to 2 August 2022.
+A selection of items from the exhibition are displayed below.

 Martin Luther King in London